ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/create.rst

       "name": "Test Task"
     }

-Some task types require additional fields when being created.
+Some Task types require additional fields when being created.
 Refer to the table below for the available fields for Tasks:

 +----------------+----------+------------------------------------------------+
 | Valid Fields   | Required | Example Value                                  |